 Traffic Ticket Legal Representation

 Paying the traffic ticket is NOT the easiest option; hiring North Georgia speeding ticket attorney Sam Sliger is.
-Most cases can be handled for less than $100, not including court fines and costs.
-We also have special pricing for students (under 21), active military, professional drivers, and senior citizens.
+We have special pricing for students (under 21), active military, professional drivers, and senior citizens.

 Discussing your case with an attorney versed in North Georgia traffic tickets, at the earliest possible time, is critical to empowering you with information about available options so that you understand what can be done as well as the benefits and risks of those options.